-Scleral Lenses For Post-LASIK, Post-PRK, And Post-RK Surgery In Houston, TX
+Scleral Lenses For Post-LASIK, Post-PRK And Post-RK Surgery

-Those with surgery complications develop vision problems which cannot be fully corrected using glasses or soft contact lenses, as the shape of their eye cause the lenses to easily dislodge.
-For those people, scleral lenses offer a more comfortable, secure fit and improved vision.
+Those with surgery complications develop vision problems that cannot be fully corrected using glasses or soft contact lenses, as their newly shaped cornea often causes the lenses to easily dislodge.
+For those people, scleral lenses are the ideal option for clear and comfortable vision.

+Have you experienced complications following your laser eye surgery?
 Speak with Dr. Jelita Green-Dathorne at Gulf Coast Vision Center, Inc to find out how scleral lenses can help you see clearly and comfortably again.

 Why Wear Specialty Contact Lenses For Post-Surgery Complications?